EEA Registration Certificate Processing Time

 Who is a qualified person?

 A "qualified" person is a citizen of an EEA member country (or Switzerland) and one of the following:

 As long as you fit the bill above, then you yourself do not need a registration certificate, but you are entitled to add an extended family member on to your application so that they may receive an EEA Registration Certificate that grants them leave to remain in the UK (for the time being).
 Please bear in mind that this will only be the case until the UK leaves the European Union.
 There are plans to replace the scheme so that the effect is minimal on those who already live in the UK, but at this point, we do not know what the new scheme will entail.

 How to apply as a family member of a "qualified person" (QP) and how long does processing take?

 The "qualified" person will need to add you to their application.
 The application will need to be made online, but please be aware that there are some circumstances such as those laid out below that mean you may not be able to use this service:

-If you are concerned at your future in the UK then please get in touch.
+If you are concerned about your future in the UK, then please get in touch.
 Our Immigration specialists are only ever a phone call away and could make a whole world of difference to your Immigration status.
 So don't panic - get in touch.
 While we cannot promise to rectify every situation, we will promise that we will do our best to.

-If you need help with an EEA Registration Certificate enquiry then please, our immigration solicitors are experts in their field and can help to settle your situation.
-Indeed even if you have a different immigration query, please still get in touch and we will be able to help.
+If you need help with an EEA Registration Certificate inquiry then please, our immigration solicitors are experts in their field and can help to settle your situation.
+Indeed, even if you have a different immigration query, please still get in touch, and we will be able to help.